Kyuu-Ji/htb-write-up/unobtainium/write-up-unobtainium.md

 - 10.42.1.26
 - 10.42.1.27

-The response of port 3000 is the name as the application from before, but this is the development version as it seems:
+The response of port 3000 is the same as the application from before, but this is the development version as it seems:
 ```
 curl -v 10.42.1.25:3000
 ```